-Ohh la la… Le Moulin Rouge is one the most famous cabarets in the world.
-It is easily recognisable with its red windmill on the corner of boulevard de Clichy and place Blanche, Paris.
+Ohh la la… Le Moulin Rouge is one of the most famous cabarets in the world.
+It is easily recognisable with its red windmill on the corner of Boulevard de Clichy and Place Blanche, Paris.
 What secrets lie behind the music-hall revue’s history?
-I’ve done my research about the well known windmill at the foot of Montmartre and what I found was captivating.
+I’ve done my research about the well-known windmill at the foot of Montmartre and what I found was captivating.

 What is the Moulin Rouge?